 Textile, fibre and felt: it's Smart Child's play

 With the project 'Weaving Europe: Artefacts, Values & Exchanges - Cycles of cultural events and ateliers to discover Culture and Art through Textiles and Fibre Artefacts in Europe' (WEAVE) we stimulated children, their families and teachers to learn more about cultural and historical topics.
 Our main tool for this?
-The culiminating event 'ZigZag: Textile, fibre and felt - it's Smart Child's play!'
+The culiminating event was 'ZigZag: Textile, fibre and felt - it's Smart Child's play!'

 Textile plays, besides its industrial function, an important role in preserving cultural and social heritage and expresses lifestyles, geographical areas, history, traditions, values and symbols.
 Artists will play an important role in this project in the (re)introduction of 'forgotten' traditional techniques and new applications, such as the use of smart textiles and digital manufacturing.